opencog/destin/WindowsBuild.md

 * Set the Working Directory to C:\<your destin home>\Destin-build\install\bin

 * In the Run Environment settings:
-	* Base Environment: Build Environment
+	* Use Build Environment

-* Click the green triangle button on the left pane to run it.
+* Click the green Play (triangle) button on the left pane to run it.
 Press the "Application Output" button on the bottom to see the output.
+Sometimes Build -> "Run Without Deployment" is convenient to use.

 Using Python Bindings:
 -----------------------------------------------------